basti/icebergist.com/source/_posts/2016-03-23-rake-db-migrate-vs-rake-db-schema-load.markdown

 + and run `rake db:migrate` .

-Problem come when you change your mine and deside to leave title to be untranslatable.
+Problem comes when you change your mind and decide to leave title to be untranslatable.

 + remove title from post translations table